-As an emerging growth company under the Jumpstart our Business Startups ("JOBS") Act, we have opted to comply with the executive compensation disclosure rules applicable to "smaller reporting companies" as such term is defined in the rules promulgated under the Securities Act of 1933, as amended, which permit us to limit reporting of executive compensation to (i) our principal executive officer, (ii) up to two other most highly compensated executive officers whose salary exceeds \$100,000 and (iii) up to two additional individuals for whom disclosure would have been provided under (ii) but for the fact that the individual was not serving as an executive officer of the company at the end of the last fiscal year.
+As an emerging growth company under the Jumpstart our Business Startups (" JOBS") Act, we have opted to comply with the executive compensation disclosure rules applicable to "smaller reporting companies" as such term is defined in the rules promulgated under the Securities Act of 1933, as amended, which permit us to limit reporting of executive compensation to (i) our principal executive officer, (ii) up to two other most highly compensated executive officers whose salary exceeds \$100,000 and (iii) up to two additional individuals for whom disclosure would have been provided under (ii) but for the fact that the individual was not serving as an executive officer of the company at the end of the last fiscal year.

-In this section "Named Executive Officer" ("NEO") means any individual who, during the Company's three most recently completed financial years ended December 31, 2020, 2021 and 2022 was:
+In this section "Named Executive Officer" (" NEO") means:

-- each individual who, in respect of the Company, during any part of the most recently completed financial year, served as chief executive officer, including an individual performing functions similar to a chief executive officer ("CEO"); - each individual who, in respect of the Company, during any part of the most recently completed financial year, served as chief financial officer, including an individual performing functions similar to a chief financial officer ("CFO"); - (c) in respect of the Company and its subsidiaries, the most highly compensated executive officer other than the individuals identified in paragraphs (a) and (b) at the end of the most recently completed financial year whose total compensation was more than C\$150,000 for that financial year; and - (d) each individual who would be a NEO under paragraph (c) but for the fact that the individual was not an executive officer of the Company or any of its subsidiaries, and was not acting in a similar capacity, at the end of the Company's financial years ended December 31, 2020, 2021 and 2022.
+- (a) each individual who, in respect of the Company, during any part of the most recently completed financial year, served as chief executive officer, including an individual performing functions similar to a chief executive officer ("CEO"); - (b) each individual who, in respect of the Company, during any part of the most recently completed financial year, served as chief financial officer, including an individual performing functions similar to a chief financial officer ("CFO"); - (c) in respect of the Company and its subsidiaries, the most highly compensated executive officer other than the individuals identified in paragraphs (a) and (b) at the end of the most recently completed financial year whose total compensation was more than C\$150,000 for that financial year; and - (d) each individual who would be a NEO under paragraph (c) but for the fact that the individual was not an executive officer of the Company or any of its subsidiaries, and was not acting in a similar capacity, at the end of that financial year.